ACCENT Speakers Bureau: Speakers

 In any given year, the chair must stretch the budget to bring in speakers that the Student Body would like to hear speak.
 While most shows are sponsored solely by ACCENT, many other student organizations turn to ACCENT for different events.
 Organizations including, but not limited to, Black Student Union, Jewish Student Union, Hispanic Student Union, Asian American Student Union, Pride Student Union, Islam on Campus, and the Board of College Councils work with ACCENT to bring in speakers who are both relevant to their group and hold wide appeal.

 Past speakers

 Organizational information

 ACCENT has the second-largest budget out of all the agencies, as well as the largest staff.
-Chapter 563 of the University of Florida Student Body Statues outlines the general practices of the Speakers Bureau.
+Chapter 221 of the University of Florida Student Body Statutes outlines the general practices of the Speakers Bureau.

 Over 50 student volunteers work with the chairman to bring speakers to the University of Florida.
 The chairman is required to appoint three vice chairs, but the remainder of the organizational structure is left up to the chairman.
 Vice chairships, directorships, and assistant directorships range from productions to promotions and every job in between.
 Applications are usually found on the official website at the beginning of each semester.

+Controversies

+ACCENT Speakers Bureau has been scrutinized in recent years over the speakers they have brought to campus.
+In 2022, they announced Josh Richards as a speaker in Summer, but rescheduled his appearance for the Fall.
+Concerns were raised by students about Richards appearance on campus, as he had faced backlash in 2020 for flashing fans on a live, as reported by the Alligator.

+In Spring 2024, ACCENT in partnership with Student Government Productions announced they would be bringing Nelly to perform.
+Nelly's sexual assault accusations were highlighted as potentially violating the Student Body Law prohibiting ACCENT and Student Government Productions from entering into contracts with organizations or individuals that have committed or have reasonably compelling evidence to believe they have committed an act of sexual violence.
+This resulted in the Student Senate pursuing a censure resolution against the ACCENT and Student Government Productions Heads, which the Student Senate approved on April 16, 2024.

+The agency has also frequently been subject to allegations of capture by a single fraternity, the University of Florida chapter of Alpha Epsilon Pi.
+Public records have indicated that the majority of chairs of ACCENT have been from the fraternity.
+This has been part of larger allegations of domination by the campus group Florida Blue Key in student government.